haskell/cabal/doc/getting-started.rst

 The easiest and recommended way to install the ``cabal`` command-line tool on Linux, macOS, FreeBSD or Windows is through `ghcup <https://www.haskell.org/ghcup/>`__.
-It installs the "Haskell toolchain" which includes Cabal, the Haskell compiler `GHC <https://www.haskell.org/ghc/>`__ and optionally other useful Haskell tools.
+It installs the “Haskell toolchain”, which includes Cabal, the Haskell compiler `GHC <https://www.haskell.org/ghc/>`__ and optionally other useful Haskell tools.